-Nestled in the heart of Norwood, this early 20th-century industrial building was reimagined as the new headquarters for AURUS Inc. The project involved restoring the historic character of the structure while introducing modern interventions to support a dynamic, collaborative workspace.
+Nestled in the heart of Norwood, this early 20th-century industrial building was thoughtfully transformed into the new headquarters for AURUS Inc.

 My Role